Decision guide

 6. Foresight GCQuad — The No-Compromise Option

-Why it wins: The GCQuad is the launch monitor that PGA Tour fitters, club manufacturers, and teaching pros use as their reference standard.
+Why it wins: The Foresight GCQuad is the launch monitor that PGA Tour fitters, club manufacturers, and teaching pros use as their reference standard.
 When Titleist tests a new ball, they use Foresight.
-When a Tour player gets fitted, there's a GCQuad in the room.
+When a Tour player gets fitted, there's a Foresight GCQuad in the room.
 If you want the absolute best data available in a portable form factor, this is it.

 What matters: Quadrascopic camera system — four high-speed cameras capture every detail of ball and club interaction at impact, providing analytical precision that is essentially the gold standard of the industry.
 Ball data accuracy is essentially the gold standard of the industry.
 Club data is equally comprehensive.
 No metallic balls needed, no stickers, no fuss.
 Works flawlessly indoors with zero calibration issues.
 The putting analysis is the best in the business, offering deep insights into your short game.

-The real story: The GCQuad costs as much as a used car.
+The real story: The Foresight GCQuad costs as much as a used car.
 Let's just acknowledge that.
 At ~$14,000-15,000, this is for the golfer who has already built the room, already has the screen and projector, and wants the absolute best launch monitor money can buy without going to a $25K overhead Trackman.
 Is it twice as good as a SkyTrak+ at five times the price?
 No. But it is measurably, consistently more accurate — and for players who use data to make real swing changes, that precision matters.
 If you're spending $15K on a launch monitor, you already know you want this.
 I'm just here to tell you it's worth it.

 Price: ~$14,000-15,000